Oregon Caregiver Requirements

 Complete Required Training

 Agencies are responsible for providing or arranging this training.
-It must be completed before the caretaker works independently with clients.
+It must be completed before the caregiver works independently with clients.

 Home Care Worker (HCW)